jqno/jqno.nl/site/_content/pages/equalsverifier.md

         </pre>
     * ANT users, make sure the most recent EqualsVerifier jar is on the classpath.
 You can download it from [maven.org](http://search.maven.org/#search|gav|1|g%3A%22nl.jqno.equalsverifier%22%20AND%20a%3A%22equalsverifier%22).

+    EqualsVerifier doesn't have any dependencies of its own.

 2. Use, as follows, in your unit test:
     <pre class="prettyprint">
     @Test